 Horse Cave, Kentucky

 Jim Howard graduated from Asbury College in 1977.
 He graduated from Duke University School of Law in 1980 and was admitted to the Kentucky Bar that same year.
 He served as a judge in the Kentucky Court of Appeals from 2006-2007.
 Jim is a member of the board of directors for George K. Bowling Community Park in Edmonton, KY.
 He is a deacon and adult Sunday school teacher at Edmonton Baptist Church.
+Jim is the author of The Miracle of Man: Evidence for God from Human Nature (Resource, 2017).

 Scott King grew up on a family farm in Kentucky and completed his BA in English at Kentucky Wesleyan College.
 He has worked as corporate equipment services manager for Helena Chemical Company for 14+ years.
 Scott is an ordained deacon.
 He is married to Mary Sacra King, and they have five children.
 His family serves at Longview Heights Baptist Church near Southaven, MS where they reside.
 Scott enjoys music, golf, and hunting, but his treasured calling is being a husband and father.